Canon 100D Comparison Review

 Does the Canon 100D feature an autofocus assist light?

 What is the fastest shutter speed that can be used with the Canon 100D for flash photography?

 The 100D's flash sync speed is 1/200 sec.

-Which battery does the 100D use?
+Which battery does the Canon 100D use?

 Camera to camera comparisons